mkamdar/javatoexe/README.md

 ececute.nsi
 -----------
-execute.nsi script is for executing the jar file. \nIt also finds the installed JRE and executes the runnable jar file
+execute.nsi script is for executing the jar file.
+It also finds the installed JRE and executes the runnable jar file
 <code> java -jar <jarfilename.jar> </code>

 Installer.nsi